DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative Idea.md

 	- This will be conveyed through a cutscene or something
 	- Or, as a stretch goal, maybe the player can play through the final battle against **Rival Mage**.

+#### Faction 1
+- da good guys idk

+#### Faction 2
+- da bad guys idk

+#### Why are they at war?
+- They're fighting over some resource.

+> Note: I want whatever this resource is to be something magical with regenerative abilities or something.

 ### Conveying the Game's Story to the Player

 - Narrative is mainly conveyed in areas where the player is safe from combat for some reason.